dtonhofer/prolog_notes/calling_from_java/README.md

    - For logging, we will use [SLF4J](http://www.slf4j.org/), the "Simple Logging Façade for Java".
 This is a shim which allows one to write to a single API and "plug in" one or the other of logging implementations at configuration time, just by dropping the correct jar onto the CLASSPATH.
       - The logging implementation we use will be [logback](http://logback.qos.ch/).
-Easy to handle and adapted to the SLF4J API.
    - To write and run test, we are using [JUnit 5](https://junit.org/junit5/).
 This gives us an excellent framework to develop smallish code pieces to exercise features.
 The part of Junit5 which provides the Junit5-specific features is called "Junit Jupiter".